St. Paul DWI Lawyer

 For determining the degree of DWI charge, an aggravating factor is defined as:

-• A child under 16 years of age present in the vehicle at the time of the offense (if the driver was 3 or more years older than the child)
+- A child under 16 years of age present in the vehicle at the time of the offense (if the driver was three or more years older than the child)

 Minnesota Administrative Sanctions for a DWI

 As mentioned earlier, in addition to criminal penalties, a driver suspected of DWI is also subject to administrative sanctions.
-These are immediate punishments for driving while impaired and may be levied before the criminal case concludes.
+These are immediate punishments for driving while impaired and may be imposed before the criminal case is concluded.

 Administrative sanctions may include:

 The penalties vary depending on the number of previous DWI offenses and whether or not aggravating factors were present at the time of the incident.
 For instance, a first-offense DWI with an alcohol concentration between .08 and .16 may lead to a driver's license suspension of 90 days.
 However, if the driver refused to submit to a chemical test, they could lose their driving privileges for at least 1 year.
-If the individual has 4 or more previous DWI offenses, their driver's license may be suspended for at least 6 years.
+If an individual has four or more previous DWI offenses, their driver's license may be suspended for at least six years.

-For commercial driver's license holders, if they refused a chemical test or had an alcohol concentration of .04 or higher, their CDL may be revoked.
+For commercial driver's license holders who refuse a chemical test or have an alcohol concentration of 0.04 or higher, their CDL may be revoked.

 Minnesota’s DWI Ignition Interlock Device Program